Doutrespace/FUSION2020/README.md

 ## **Outlook**

-Furthermore, a cloud mask of the optical image is added to determine the percentage cloud content in the polygon of the study area.
+Furthermore, in the near future a cloud mask of the optical image is added to determine the percentage cloud content in the polygon of the study area.
 This enables the user to use the images which have been filtered out of the search by an increased cloud content.